-I am broadly interested in how ecosystem functioning responds to global climate change impacts such as increased temperatures and rainfall intensification.
+I am broadly interested in how ecosystem functioning responds to global climate change impacts such as drought, rainfall intensification, and nitrogen deposition.
 My research uses interdisciplinary approaches to explore how chemical transformations in natural and managed terrestrial ecosystems respond to these global changes.

 Soil greenhouse gas emissions in response to intensified precipitation